pulumi/docs/content/blog/zephyrs-summer-intern-experience-with-pulumi/index.md

 In general, these lessons and experience will benefit me a lot, especially after I enter the industry after graduation in Spring 2021.
 I feel more prepared now.
 I have been fascinated by the concept of cloud and cloud infrastructure as code.
 I feel the potential of cloud technology and believe I will develop my career goal in this direction.

 Soon I will return to my senior year's schoolwork.
-However, please feel free to keep in touch with me via my [Linkedin](https://www.linkedin.com/in/zephyr-zhou-a17741196/) or my email <xzhou1551@outlook.com>.
+However, please feel free to keep in touch with me via my [Linkedin](https://www.linkedin.com/in/zephyr-zhou-a17741196/).

 ## Special Thanks!